CSKishan/ame-skill/README.md

 ## FAQ

-**Does the batch interview model reduce quality compared to the old 6-phase sequential approach?**
-No — quality is maintained.
-All the same dimensions are covered, and the spec captures identical information.
-The one genuine trade-off is that in the old model, a vague Phase 1 answer could trigger an immediate targeted follow-up before Phase 2 questions were shown.
-In the batch model, all clarifications surface at Section [6] instead.
-In practice this rarely matters, because Phase 2 questions almost never depend on Phase 1 precision — and seeing all questions at once actually leads users to give more complete, cross-referenced answers (like filling out a form vs a verbal interview).
-Section [6] acts as a safety net for everything else.

-**Can I use /ema without running /ame first?**
+### Can I use /ema without running /ame first?

 Yes, but EMA will flag the missing spec as a plan risk and note that accuracy is low.
-For best results, always run /ame first.
+For best results, always run `/ame` first.

-**What if I don't want to answer all the questions?**
+### What if I don't want to answer all the questions?

 Skip any that don't apply.
 AME marks unanswered fields as `[NOT PROVIDED]` and flags them as assumptions.
-You correct anything significant in the Section [6] confirmation step.
+You can correct anything significant in the Section [6] confirmation step.

-**Can I edit `.ame/spec.md` manually?**
+### Can I edit `.ame/spec.md` manually?

 Yes.
 EMA reads whatever is there.
-If you edit it, make sure the section headers ([A]–[E]) are preserved so EMA can parse them correctly.
+Preserve the section headers ([A]–[E]) so EMA can parse them correctly.

-**What if the scope estimate is wrong?**
+### What if the scope estimate is wrong?

 Correct it before answering the interview.
 AME accepts any correction and recompiles the right set of questions.

-**Does this work offline (without context7)?**
+### Does this work offline (without context7)?

 Fully.
 Context7 is optional.
-AME logs when it's unavailable and continues the interview.
+AME logs when it's unavailable and continues the interview without it.

 ---